ThatCoolNerd/dnd_5e_character_generator/README.md

 ##### Changed
 - Armor generation now utilizes configs
-- Make a cleaner format for displaying the description of the character to the user
+- Made a cleaner format for displaying the description of the character to the user

 ##### Planned
 - More realistic descriptions of wealth